Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/11_bdd_path_sensitivity.typ

 2. *Semantic:* Normalize predicates (`x > 0` becomes `0 < x`) and deduplicate.
 3. *Dynamic:* Allocate new variables on the fly as new conditions are encountered.

+#warning-box(title: "Dynamic Allocation Pitfall")[
+  When using dynamic allocation, you must ensure *canonicity*.
+  If the program encounters `if x > 0` twice, you must map it to the *same* BDD variable (provided `x` hasn't changed).
+  Allocating a fresh variable for every dynamic instance destroys the correlation power of BDDs.
+  Use a `ConditionCache` (as seen in @ch-symbolic-executor) to map symbolic conditions to BDD variables.
+]

 #example-box(title: "Mode Controller Predicates")[
   For a controller with modes `Off`, `Heat`, `Cool`:
   - Allocate three mutually exclusive predicate variables: $v_1 = ("mode"="Off")$, $v_2 = ("mode"="Heat")$, $v_3 = ("mode"="Cool")$.